ducky4life/ns-login/README.md

 # ns-login
-python script to autologin nations with github actions workflow file. `nation,password` format and multiple nation list files is supported.
+python script to autologin nations with github actions workflow file. `nation,password` format and multiple nation lists are supported.

-note that all files in the `/nations` directory will be included in the autologin
+***note that all files in the `/nations` directory will be included in the autologin***

 ## Usage (github actions)